 Tip 4.
 Preparing for a different climate

-A few weeks before your holiday, try to get your child used to wearing heavy winter clothing and accessories (gloves/earmuffs/scarves/thick socks) as well as bulkier shoes, if your child is not already used to these items.
-You can practise at home for short durations of time and reward your child after.
+A few weeks before your holiday, try to get your child used to wear heavy winter clothing and accessories (gloves/earmuffs/scarves/thick socks) as well as bulkier shoes if your child is not already used to these items.
+You can practice at home for short durations of time and reward your child after.
 Also, you should teach your child to communicate when he/she is too cold or uncomfortable.
 This would apply to both cold and warmer weather.

 Tip 5.
 On the plane